Biomaterial: Mechanical properties

-For implanted biomaterials that may experience temperature fluctuations, e.g. dental implants, ductility is important.
+For implanted biomaterials that may experience temperature fluctuations, e.g., dental implants, ductility is important.
 The material must be ductile for a similar reason that the tensile strength cannot be too high, ductility allows the material to bend without fracture and also prevents the concentration of stresses in the tissue when the temperature changes.
 The material property of toughness is also important for dental implants as well as any other rigid, load-bearing implant such as a replacement hip joint.
 Toughness describes the material's ability to deform under applied stress without fracturing and having a high toughness allows biomaterial implants to last longer within the body, especially when subjected to large stress or cyclically loaded stresses, like the stresses applied to a hip joint during running.

 For medical devices that are implanted or attached to the skin, another important property requiring consideration is the flexural rigidity, D. Flexural rigidity will determine how well the device surface can maintain conformal contact with the tissue surface, which is especially important for devices that are measuring tissue motion (strain), electrical signals (impedance), or are designed to stick to the skin without delaminating, as in epidermal electronics.
 Since flexural rigidity depends on the thickness of the material, h, to the third power (h3), it is very important that a biomaterial can be formed into thin layers in the previously mentioned applications where conformality is paramount.

 Structure

 The molecular composition of a biomaterial determines the physical and chemical properties of a biomaterial.
 These compositions create complex structures that allow the biomaterial to function, and therefore are necessary to define and understand in order to develop a biomaterial. biomaterials can be designed to replicate natural organisms, a process known as biomimetics.
-The structure of a biomaterial can be observed at different at different levels to better understand a materials properties and function.
+The structure of a biomaterial can be observed at different levels to better understand a materials properties and function.